Migrating from state_machine to aasm in Rails

 end

-guard blocks on transitions work the same way as in state_machine, and can also be substituted with a guard clause.
-The guards as well as callbacks can take arguments, lambda
+endif and unless guard blocks on transitions work the same way as in state_machine, and can also be substituted with a guard clause.
+The guards as well as callbacks can take arguments, lambda as well as Proc, same as the state machine guards

 class Question < ActiveRecord::Base